YuichiNAGAO/admission-webhook-gpu-access-control/README.md

 ### How to use

-Go to a server where you can run `kubectl` and run the follwoing command.
+Please run the following commend where `kubectl` is enabled.
 `image resistory` is something like `docker.io/<user name>`.

 ```